 Supporters reportedly sent money to Stafford's commissary following news of the incident.
 An attorney, Marvin Pendarvis, also jumped onboard to represent Stafford.
 According to Pendarvis, a sympathetic bail bondsman posted Stafford's $100,000 bail to help him get out, and a crowdfunding initiative helped raise money to pay the bondsman back.

-Roof and his lawyers have decided not to press charges against Stafford, and the killer will remain in county jail awaiting his trail where prosecutors are seeking the death penalty for last year's racially charged killing spree.
+Roof and his lawyers have decided not to press charges against Stafford, and the killer will remain in county jail awaiting his trial where prosecutors are seeking the death penalty for last year's racially charged killing spree.